Richard Neely: Legal career

 Upon returning to civilian life, Neely started his own law practice in Fairmont, West Virginia and in 1970 was elected to the West Virginia House of Delegates.
 Thereafter, he was elected state-wide as a Democrat to the West Virginia Supreme Court of Appeals.
 As a supreme court justice, Neely led reform of the State mental hospitals and juvenile penal schools.
 Decisions written by him extended greater protections to mental patients, and wiped out the old, brutal state reform school system for both boys and girls, forcing the substitution of real therapeutic models.

-Neely is known for his pioneering work in domestic law.
+Neely was known for his pioneering work in domestic law.
 Decisions he wrote for the Court, along with his books and articles, created the foundation for the child custody sections of the American Law Institute's Principles of the Law of Family Dissolution.
 From 1980 until his retirement from the Court in 1995, Neely was among the best-known judges in the United States: he wrote regularly for national publications such as The Atlantic Monthly, The New Republic, and The Wall Street Journal.
 Neely's scholarly work usually involved the sociology of courts.
 His oft-reprinted cover article for the August 1982 Atlantic Monthly, "The Politics of Crime", explained, for example, that criminal courts are more incompetent than they should be because criminal judges are also civil judges and civil defendants, like insurance companies, actively lobby to keep courts as incompetent as possible to make it harder for civil plaintiffs to sue them.

 Neely's best-known book, How Courts Govern America was written at the height of judicial activism.
 Frankly admitting that he was a restrained judicial activist, Neely explained the practical and political limits to courts' powers, making his book an important contribution to arguments for judicial restraint.
 The book remains in print.

 Neely always maintained an active interest in teaching: He was one of the first American professors to teach law in China in 1984 when China opened up; he served as Atherton Lecturer at Harvard; and, for over a decade he was professor of economics at the University of Charleston.
 On April 15, 1995, Neely retired from the West Virginia Supreme Court of Appeals and returned to private practice, starting the firm of Neely & Hunter (now Neely & Callaghan) in Charleston, West Virginia.

-Neely died on November 8, 2020 in Charleston of liver cancer, aged 79.
+Neely died on November 8, 2020, in Charleston of liver cancer, aged 79.